Mathisrrr/token-purchase-optimizer/README.md

 - Input: number of tokens to buy and prices by color.
 - Output: the **optimal purchase combination** minimizing total cost.
 - Multiple algorithmic methods implemented for comparison.
 - Modular and well-documented Python code.

----

-## 🚀 How to Run
+- 1V1 Mode for fun with friends